Zooce/zomb-file/README.md

 1. Macro keys must start with a dollar sign (`$`).
 2. Macros can have a set of parameters (regardless of their value type).
 Parameters are defined as a list of strings inside a set of parentheses, placed between the macro key and the equals sign. _An empty set of parentheses is **invalid**._
-3. Parameters can be used inside the macro's value by placing a percent sign (`%`) before the parameter name.
+3. Parameters can be used as values inside the macro's value by placing a percent sign (`%`) before the parameter name.
 This eliminates the need for complicated scoping rules.
 4. If your macro does have parameters, each parameter _must_ be used at least once in the macro's value.
 This is to keep you from doing unnecessary things.
 4. Recursion in macro definitions is forbidden.
 Here are a couple of examples:
-    ```
+    ```zomb
     $name = $name  // not cool
     ```

-    ```
+    ```zomb
     $macro1(p1 p2) = {
         this = %p1
         that = $macro2(%p2) // this uses `$macro1` -- forbidden